Process Yield Measures

 Example

 Answer: Final yield would be 89%, and rolled throughput yield would be: 0.94 x 0.91 x 0.92 = 78.7%.
-This means that even if the 3 processes are performing fairly well, one out of every 5 units will not make it through the process without being scrapped or reworked.
+This means that even if the three processes are performing fairly well, one out of every 5 units will not make it through the process without being scrapped or reworked.

 Other Formats